e11938258/InDMP/README.md

 ## Limitations

 The current version serves only as a proof-of-concept solution to verify the functionality of the proposed architecture.
 The implementation can register a service and restrict its rights to specific maDMP classes.
 It can also update the DMP using maDMP within registered and authorized services as well as change the identifier and delete the class instance.
-It can also list the history of identifiers.
-For testing purposes, a method for getting maDMP from the InDMP application is also implemented.
+It can also list the history of identifiers and get current version of maDMP from the InDMP application.

 However, the solution cannot get older maDMP versions, it synchronizes the information between all registered services, therefore it does not restrict services to a specific maDMP, and also privileges are restricted only to classes not to specific properties.